-Students under the 2009, 2013, 2014 and 2015 autonomous regulations, who have discontinued for reasons other than disciplinary action, may be readmitted to 2017 regulation.
+Students under the 2014, 2015 and 2017 autonomous regulations, who have discontinued for reasons other than disciplinary action, may be readmitted to 2018 regulation.
 Department Consultative Committee (DCC) shall study and recommend on the exemption and addition of courses to be registered for, by the student concerned during re-admission.
-The details shall be forwarded to Academic Consultative Committee (ACC) for approval, whose decision shall be final.
+The details shall be forwarded to Academic Consultative Committee (ACC) for approval and the committee's decision shall be final.